koukibadr/Elegant-Notification/README.md

 /// for types constructors (Success, Info, Delete) this parameter is unchangeable late bool showProgressIndicator;

 ///Display or hide the close button
 ///by default the close button is displayed
 /// for types constructors (Success, Info, Delete) this parameter is unchangeable final bool displayCloseButton;

+///Close widget rendered as the close function
+///by default the close button is displayed, if you don't want it set `closeButton` to null
+/// for types constructors (Success, Info, Delete) this parameter is unchangeable final Widget Function(void Function() dismissNotification)? closeButton;

 ///Function invoked when user press on the close button final Function? onCloseButtonPressed;